& Other Really Very Important Stuff

 Race Start Times

-- 8.00am Te Mata Peak Trail 12.8km: Walkers (teams and individuals) from the sports field at Havelock North Primary
+- 8.00am Te Mata Peak Walk 12.8km: WALKERS (teams and individuals) from the sports field at Havelock North Primary

-- 9.00am Te Mata Peak Trail 12.8km: Runners (teams and individuals) from the sports field at Havelock North Primary
+- 9.00am Te Mata Peak Run 12.8km: RUNNERS (teams and individuals) from the sports field at Havelock North Primary

 - 10.00am Tainui Trail 3.5km: All entrants young and old, walkers and runners from the Tainui Reserve main green.
 (Tainui Reserve main green is accessed from either the Tanner Street/Joll Road junction or from Keirunga Road/Glenpark Place area)

 Please note: All competitors will finish on the sports field at Havelock North Primary.
 Parking will be at a premium so if you are able to bike or walk to the start line, please do.
 And please be courteous to local homeowners by not parking on their grass or across driveways.
+Please do not park on any yellow lines in the Havelock Community Centre carpark.
 Drivers, please be aware of runners/walkers at all times especially when returning to HNP after the start of the Tainui Trail race.

 Special Note to Parents & Caregivers